tmathov/tamaramathov/source/resume/index.md

 #### University

+- Master Degree in Contemporary Philosophy - University of Barcelona
 - Bachelor in Language and Literature - Faculty of Philosophy and Letters, University of Buenos Aires
 - Nouvelle Course - Javeriana University of Bogota.